-Example: code "xr: B2" should be used in row B1 (Teacher2), when the percentage of teachers reported in B2 includes teachers with ISCED 5 or 6 level of attainment.
-(But code "a" should be used if there are no teachers with ISCED 5).
+Example: In Teacher2 (actual salaries of teachers), code "xr: B2" should be used in row B1 (percentage of teachers with ISCED 5 or lower), when the percentage of teachers reported in row B2 (percentage of teachers with ISCED 6) includes teachers with ISCED 5 or 6 level of attainment.
+(But code "a" should be used when it is not possible for teachers to have attained ISCED 5 only).